EZMarvin/Learning-notes/4_Database/SQL Notes.md

 - Shows how SQL SERVER compile/executes the querys
 - Read the executuation plan

-### Instance
+### SQL SERVER Instance
-complete DB server, one computer can have many instance, but only one default
+- Database engine is complete DB server, one computer can have many instance, but only one default
+- Every instance have its own copy of server files, databases

 ### Result set
 set of record not only data also metadata like col name, datatype and sizes, **saved in ram**